sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ### A Note on System76

 Let me just note here that one of the less tangible things I bought with my Oryx Pro was support from System76.
 While I only got the minimum 1 year warranty for "limits parts and labor," the company says they offer a lifetime of Linux support.
 By abandoning Apple I was also losing all those Genius Bars!
-And while I had witnessed how helpful the online linux community was, I wanted something a little more than that if I was going to dump over $2,000 into a machine.
+And while I had witnessed how helpful the online Linux community was, I wanted something a little more than that if I was going to dump over $2,000 into a machine.

 Also, from my perspective the people at System76 seem almost comically awesome.
 One of their engineers [answered](https://mastodon.rocks/@cassidyjames/99289298842949288) a number of questions I threw at him on Mastodon.
 Another is [building an operating system written in Rust as a side project](https://www.youtube.com/watch?v=eH5JgMlNE8o).
 I haven't asked a question any questions through the official System76 support portal, but I have no reason to think they wouldn't handle it quickly and thoroughly.